 early, the emulsion on the film- the product that creates the

-images- can be transferred to a new film base, but this is an
+images- could once have been transferred to a new film base, but

-extremely costly process and the service can be difficult to find.
+this was an extremely costly process and the service is now all

-The earliest symptom is a "vinegary," acidic smell which
+but impossible to find.
+The earliest symptom is a "vinegary,"

-is the basis for its name.
-The best way to prevent vinegar syndrome
+acidic smell which is the basis for its name.
+The best way to

-is to follow the temperature and humidity guidelines for storage
+prevent vinegar syndrome is to follow the temperature and humidity

 consideration deals with previous transfers that may have been